GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. Look at the `Jenkinsfile` in the project to see how the workflow is written.

 ### Phase 5: Deploy a development branch
-Often times changes will not be so trivial that they can be pushed directly to the staging environment.
+Often times changes will not be so trivial that they can be pushed directly to the canary environment.
 In order to create a development environment from a long lived feature branch all you need to do is push it up to the Git server and let Jenkins deploy your environment.
 In this case you will not use a loadbalancer so you'll have to access your application using `kubectl proxy`, which authenticates itself with the Kuberentes API and proxies requests from your local machine to the service in the cluster without exposing your service to the internet.